 If you find yourself aging out of your parent's health insurance policy, you have a few coverage options to choose from:

-- Individual health insurance: If you are not yet employed or not currently attending a school, then you can still get affordable coverage through your state health insurance marketplace.
+- Individual health insurance: If you do not have access to health insurance through work or school, then you can still get affordable coverage through your state health insurance marketplace.
 Furthermore, you may be within an income threshold to be eligible for premium tax credits.

-- Medicaid or CHIP: When applying through your state health insurance marketplace, you will be asked about your income.
-If your income falls below the federal poverty level (FPL), then you would be able to enroll in your state's Medicaid program.
+- Medicaid or the Children's Health Insurance Program (CHIP): When applying through your state health insurance marketplace, you will be asked about your income.
+Depending on your income level, you may be eligible to enroll in your state's Medicaid program.

 What is the best marketplace health insurance for 26-year-olds?